bhm512/Pilvilabrat/4Labrat.md

 ### What was specifically done in the lab?

-This lab the goal was to build a scabable cloud architecture consisting of multiple compute resources behind a load balancer.
+In this lab the goal was to build a scabable cloud architecture consisting of multiple compute resources behind a load balancer.
 Used existing VPC environment and launched Elastic Load Balancer to distribute traffic across two or more instances.
 Also had to configure Elastic Load Balancer